 This scam relates to a business being listed in published directories, electronic directories or on websites.
 You may get ‘official-looking’ documents from trade directories asking for details such as your website, email or other contact details.
 They can look like adverts for free listings, but small print could commit you to pay hundreds of pounds for an entry.
 It is worthwhile considering if you were a customer would you be more likely to turn to this directory or an established search engine.

 Sometimes scammers will send unsolicited goods to a business, and then after a period of time they will then send an invoice.
 The goods are often business consumables and tend to be of poor quality and over priced.
 The type of goods can include stationery, generic printer cartridges and cleaning products.

-One variation of this scam is where a rogue trader will supply legitimate supplies and then later says it has made a mistake and there are still some items to be supplied.
+One variation of this scam is where a rogue trader will supply legitimate supplies, but then later says a mistake has been made and there are still some items to be supplied.
 A business may agree to the offer of the remaining goods and may also be given some vouchers or another item to make up for the supposed mistake.
 The goods do not arrive with an invoice and the business may use the goods.
 They then later receive an invoice for a huge amount, and even if they dispute the invoice are told to pay.

 - Bogus invoice scam

 One of the simplest of scams is that without any previous contact, bogus invoices could be sent to a business.
 They may be for goods that do not exist, fictitious services or adverts in publications that do not exist.
 Although this type of scam is very hit-and-miss, some victims pay the invoice without question.

 This type of scam will often involve a personal visit from a sales agent, and the target business is persuaded to sign up to a contract for a combination of goods and services in connection with a lease on expensive equipment.